epcgrs/100daysofcode/014/readme.md

-# Python Password Generator
+# Python Password Generator - Low Entropy

 A simple password generator written in Python.
-The program generates secure passwords based on user-defined criteria.
+The program generates low entropy passwords based on user-defined criteria.

 ## What I learned
 - How to use Python to create a password generator.
 - Implement user input for password criteria.
-- Generate secure passwords using randomization.
+- Generate insecure passwords using randomization.
-- Use libraries such as `random` and `string` for password generation.
+- Use libraries such as `random` (insecure for password generation) and `string` for password generation.
 - Concatenate the pool of rules to create a password.

+- See `100daysOfCode/015/secure_password_generator.py` for a more secure password generator.

 ## How to Run